 Rather than accept the engineering scholarships and appointments, I entered the University of Connecticut and practiced playing the tenor saxophone.
 I had no previous lessons, but I worked hard and (still to my amazement) convinced the faculty that I had promise.
 I was accepted after a term.
 Three years later I did my recital to earn a bachelors degree in music performance.
 I completed nearly all the coursework for a music education degree and studied composition as well.
 The underlying math fascinated me, so I went on to complete a masters of music theory at Ithaca College.

 After a rather random series of jobs—everything from stacking shelves to precision assembly—I took a position teaching aural skills and music theory at Westminster Choir College in Princeton, New Jersey.
 I was frustrated that the class exercises would typically reach a small number of students, though.
 Whatever I chose would be too hard for some and too easy for others.
 This was the early 1980s when microcomputers were coming out, and my colleague Bart Bartle and I developed a computer-based instruction (CBI) laboratory in order to individualize instruction.
 This was very successful, and piqued my interest in developing systems that would help people learn.

 I went on to a doctoral program in instructional systems technology at Indiana University.
 My initial interest in CBI was soon expanded to a range of areas having to do with human learning and performance.
 Consequently, six years later when I completed the degree I sought opportunities that would cross boundaries rather than a position in strictly instructional technology.
 I also wanted to continue teaching at the undergraduate level.

-I've now been a member of the faculty at Ithaca College for 25 years.
+I've been a member of the faculty at Ithaca College since 1991.
 I chaired what are now the Strategic Communication Department and the Communication Management and Design program for eight years, then the graduate program in communications for three years.
 My interests in human learning and performance have continued and have expanded from the individual to the group and societal levels.